It’s About Truth

 To sit with my wife at the end of the day.

-To experience the life I worked so hard to build.
+To actually experience the life I worked so hard to build.

-That, in my mind, is normal life working properly.
+That, in my mind, is what it means for life to work.

 And the strange thing is this…